|

 until the solution is removed.
 Repeat the same process with the

 perches.
-After washed, let the cage and perches dry and place your
+After washed, let the cage and perches dry and place

-could make your bird ill.
+bacteria that could make your bird ill.

 Your conure should be given a bath twice a week.
 A bath restores